-CBD is a product of the hemp strain of the Cannabis Sativa plant used to make nutraceutical products, cosmetics, food supplements and more.
+CBD is a product of the hemp strain of the Cannabis plant used to make nutraceutical products, cosmetics, food supplements and more.
 CBD binds to cannabinoid receptors found in nearly every cell and tissue type in the human body.
 Unlike marijuana, CBD is harvested from hemp, is not psychoactive, and produces no mind-altering effects.

 What is THC?

-THC is the compound found in the flowers of the marijuana strain of the Cannabis Sativa plant that produces the sensation of feeling high.
+THC is the compound found in the flowers of the marijuana strain of the Cannabis plant that produces the sensation of feeling high.
 THC binds to receptors in the brain and creates the psychoactive, intoxicating effects of marijuana.
-THC is present in very small amounts in Full-Spectrum oil, but it is non-psychoactive and actually beneficial.
+THC is present in very small amounts in Full-Spectrum CBD oil, but it is non-psychoactive and actually beneficial.
 This is because the amount is so small and because the CBD works to inhibit the THC from binding to certain receptors.

 What is the EndoCannabinoid System?

 The endocannabinoid system is present in all mammals.
 It is present throughout the body, but it is specifically found in the nervous system, the brain, immune cells, lymphoid tissue, and peripheral nerve terminals.
 The receptors for the EndoCannabinoid system are found on the cell membrane.
-According to the DrugBank database, through its modulation of neurotransmitter release, the endocannabinoid system regulates cognition, pain sensation, appetite, memory, sleep, immune function, and mood among many other bodily systems.
+According to the DrugBank database, through its modulation of neurotransmitter release, the endocannabinoid system regulates cognition, pain sensation, appetite, memory, sleep, immune function, stress reaction and mood among many other bodily systems.
 The Endocannabinoid system produces and accepts its own cannabinoids (called Endocannabinoids), which is why it is so receptive to other cannabinoids.
 The system is already in place to accept cannabinoids, which is why cannabinoids are so effective in mammals.
-The purpose of the system is to keep the body in Homeostasis.
+The purpose of the system is balance and to keep the body in Homeostasis.